Valainey/CSE332/ReadMe.txt

 For more information, please see comments in the .h and .cpp files.

 The program is built and executed successfully, outputting as expected.
-Some trial results are appended as the end of this file.
+Some trial results are appended at the end of this file.

 =======================================
 Extra Credit